Beliavsky/Fortran-code-on-GitHub/README.md

 [taurus_vap](https://github.com/project-taurus/taurus_vap): solves the variation after particle-number projection equations for real general Bogoliubov quasi-particle states represented in a spherical harmonic oscillator basis, from project-taurus

+[tinker](https://github.com/TinkerTools/tinker): Tinker molecular modeling software is a complete and general package for molecular mechanics and dynamics, with some special features for biopolymers.

 [TROVE](https://github.com/Trovemaster/TROVE): Theoretical ROVibrational Energies: A variational program for accurate nuclear motion calculations, by Trovemaster

 ## Computational Fluid Dynamics